IBM/data-prep-kit/transforms/universal/profiler/ray/Readme.md

 [Transform runtime](src/profiler_transform_ray.py) is responsible for creation cache actors and sending their handles to the transforms themselves
-Additionally it writes created word counts to the data storage and enhances statistics information with the information about cache size and utilization
+Additionally it writes created word counts to the data storage (as .csv files) and enhances statistics information with the information about cache size and utilization

 ## Configuration and command line Options